dimka90/aalx-higher_level_programming/0x00-python-hello_world/README.md

 ##TASK 2
 Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+##TASK 3

+##TASK 4
+Added a function that print float numbers using f-string"